1947 Poonch rebellion: August 1947

 Sometime in August 1947, the first signs of trouble broke out in Poonch, about which diverging views have been received.

 According to state government sources, the demobilised soldiers were moved by the state government's failure to pay them remunerations promised by New Delhi.
 Rebellious militias gathered in the Palandri–Nowshera–Anantnag area, attacking the state troops and their supply trucks.
 The state troops were at this time thinly spread escorting refugees between India and Pakistan.
 A reserve battalion of Sikh troops was dispatched to Poonch, which cleared the roads and dispersed the militias.
 It also cut off Poonch from Pakistan by sealing the Jhelum river bridge for fear that the Pakistanis might come to aid the Poonch militias.
-The Army's Chief of Staff Henry Lawrence Scott also narrated an event towards the end of August, where a band of 30 Muslims from Pakistan entered Poonch and incited the Sattis and Muslim Rathores to march to the capital city Poonch, demanding accession to Pakistan.
+The Army's Chief of Staff Henry Lawrence Scott also narrated an event towards the end of August, where a band of 30 Muslims from Pakistan entered Poonch and incited the Sattis and Muslim Rathores to march to the city of Poonch, demanding accession to Pakistan.
 (Note: Jha, The Origins of a Dispute 2003: "Gen. Scott, the commander of state forces, was at pains to point out that their main purpose was to air, local grievances, mainly the high prices of foodstuffs.
 The distress of the people was not surprising.
 As Webb had reported from Srinagar at the time, the winter of 1946–47 had been unusually severe, and had caused food shortages and pushed up prices.
 Add to that the disruption of supplies that had taken place in spring and summer because of the communal violence in Punjab, and it was hardly surprising that the people of Poonch, as elsewhere in Kashmir, were in considerable distress.")
 About 10,000 Poonchies gathered mainly to air grievances regarding high prices, and wanted to pass through the town of Bagh.
 The local officials at Bagh barred them from entering the town.
 Then the protesters surrounded the town and made attempts to attack it.
 Reinforcements of State troops were sent from Srinagar, which dispersed the protesters.
 The total casualties would not have exceeded 20 Muslim protesters, about a dozen Hindus and Sikhs and a few state troopers, according to Scott.